Leica Camera: Takeover by Andreas Kaufmann

 On 1 October 2012, Leica Camera AG was delisted from the Frankfurt Stock Exchange after Lisa Germany Holding GmbH acquired the remaining minority shares stock resulting in the company being owned privately.
+A majority stake remains with Kaufmann, who continues to chair the supervisory board.

-On 26 November 2013, Leica Camera AG announced the purchase of Sinar Photography AG, Zurich, the Swiss manufacturer of view cameras.
+In March 2013, the expanded factory in Portugal was opened; sports optics products and compact binoculars are manufactured there, as well as parts and assemblies for Leica lenses and system cameras.
+On 26 November 2013, Leica Camera AG announced the purchase of Sinar Photography AG, Zurich, a Swiss manufacturer of view cameras.